Home · Blog · Economics & Policy · · Updated Nov 19, 2025 · 8 min read

 Key Takeaways

-- SORA Network v4.7.1 reduced fees and improved validator stability.
+- SORA Network v4.7.1 reduced fees and improved validator stability — see the GitHub release notes for full details.

 - Live stats available via Polkaswap.io and wiki.sora.org/check-supply.html.